twilco/twilco.github.io/_posts/2021-01-01-a-2020-retrospective.markdown

 ---

 {: .no_toc}
-#### Table of contents
+<div id="table-of-contents">Table of contents</div>
 1. TOC
 {:toc}

 <hr style="margin-bottom: 15px;" />

-I spent much of 2020 working on web browsers (mainly [Kosmonaut](https://github.com/twilco/kosmonaut) and WebKit).
+I spent much of 2020 working on web browsers (mainly [Kosmonaut](https://github.com/twilco/kosmonaut) and [WebKit](https://github.com/WebKit/WebKit)).
 Here's a little write-up about how that was, and what I have planned for the future.

-### Kosmonaut in 2020
+## Kosmonaut in 2020

 One year ago today, I was finishing the first implementation of [block layout](https://github.com/twilco/kosmonaut/commit/f3041f0b7e986b7a0be26b34870489cfaeb3e830) and [display-list generation](https://github.com/twilco/kosmonaut/commit/fedf68029e4ad9ea8bf4b96611b8738a347402f2).
 In terms of LoC, Kosmonaut hasn't grown much — from 7.5k then to
 20k now.
 However, there are some pretty neat improvements wrapped up in that 12.5k LoC increase: